VISEGRAD BLOG: Poland's future depends on President Duda

 In the public media, the heads of the state TV, radio and news agency are appointed by the National Media Council, which is wholly under the thumb of the PiS.
 Critics joke that the public broadcaster has become even more biased than under Communism.
 Removing its leadership is seen as a top priority.

-The incoming government could try to pass a vote of no-confidence in the members of the council and then appoint new members who would change the broadcaster’s chiefs.
+The seminar's panellists said the incoming government could try to pass a vote of no-confidence in the members of the council and then appoint new members who would change the broadcaster’s chiefs.
 If that were ruled unconstitutional, it could even try to put the broadcasters into bankruptcy to force a change in the leadership.

 The most difficult area is the judiciary, which has been deformed under the last eight years to bring it under the control of the ruling party, leading to conflict with Brussels.
 Both the European Court of Justice and the European Court of Human Rights have passed judgements against the changes in the Polish judicial system.

-The easiest of the necessary judicial reforms, according to Assistant Professor Agnieszka Kubal of SSEES, is to split the role of the minister of the justice and the prosecutor-general, currently both held by Sovereign Poland leader Zbigniew Ziobro.
+The easiest of the necessary judicial reforms, according to Associate Professor Agnieszka Kubal of SSEES, is to split the role of the minister of the justice and the prosecutor-general, currently both held by Sovereign Poland leader Zbigniew Ziobro.
 “Those two roles need to be separated and checks and balances need to be introduced,” she told the seminar.

 The second key reform is to end legal dualism and return the system to the status quo ante by sacking all the incorrectly appointed judges, or alternatively to mount a root and branch reform through a new bill, though this could again be vetoed or ruled unconstitutional.